mauriciotogneri/jan/README.md

 $ "physics.jan"
 ```

-The path of the files can be expressed as relative (to the current program) or absolute.
+The path of the files can be expressed as relative (to the current program) or absolute. **This feature is not implemented yet**.

 ### Comments